Stellaria solaris

-Stellaria solaris, common name the sun carrier shell, is a species of large sea snail, a marine gastropod mollusk in the family Xenophoridae, the carrier shells.
+Stellaria solaris, the sun carrier shell, is a species of large sea snail, a marine gastropod mollusc in the family Xenophoridae, the carrier shells.

 Description

 Stellaria solaris has 10-20 long, thin protrusions on its shell that allow it to lift itself off the bottom of the seafloor in order to graze.
 These symmetrical, radial protrusions also make the shell structure more stable, as they make the effective shell area larger.
 The shell is about 105 mm (4 in) in diameter with its protrusions.
 It has been noted that the protrusions often make up about 45% of the shell’s diameter and protrude at 90 degree angles from the outside edge of the peripheral area of the shell.
 Certain specimens have been described as having thick and high spires with an ovular shell opening.
 The shell has a spire angle of 92-102 degrees, making it depressed.
 The whorls and base of the shell are convex, and the shell is often a light yellow-brown color all over.
 Fragments of the shells of snails that die accumulate and become shallow marine sediments.